YunoHost-Apps/gotosocial_ynh/doc/DOCS.md

   * Path: only `/` if you wish to install it on a sub-domain of your instance, otherwise as you wish
   * Name of the app: "GoToSocial", "GTS-test", "YNH-GoToSocial" or anything that makes sense to you and does not contain a space (it will be used as "client ID" in the next step)
   * OIDC secret: a long and random password of at least 30 characters
-  * Callback URI: `https://gts.example.com/auth/callback` by replacing the `gts.example.com` by the domain name of your GTS instance
+  * Callback URI: `gts.example.com/auth/callback` by replacing the `gts.example.com` by the domain name of your GTS instance (without the `https://`!)
 * Configure GTS using the config panel's OIDC form: `Applications > GoToSocial > Config Panel > OpenID Connect settings`
   * Activate OpenID Connect: `true`
   * Name of the OIDC IDP: "Dex" or any other name that makes sense
   * Skip the normal verification flow of tokens returned: keep on `false` ( **never** change to `true` unless you know what you're doing!)
-  * OIDC issuer URI: the domain name to which you assigned Dex in the previous step, with the final slash, e.g. `https://dex.gts.example.com/` (this is **NOT** the URL of your GTS instance)
+  * OIDC issuer URI: the domain name to which you assigned Dex in the previous step, with the final slash `/`, e.g. `https://dex.gts.example.com/` (this is **NOT** the URL of your GTS instance)
   * OIDC client ID: the app name defined at the Dex installation step (e.g. "GoToSocial", "GTS-test", "YNH-GoToSocial")
   * OIDC client secret: the long password randomly generated during Dex's installation step
   * Save, wait until GTS reboots and test!